MicrosoftDocs/azure-docs/articles/aks/servicemesh-osm-about.md

 Each application that is part of the mesh runs in a Pod which contains an Envoy sidecar that exposes metrics (proxy metrics) in the Prometheus format.
 Furthermore, every Pod that is a part of the mesh has Prometheus annotations, which makes it possible for the Prometheus server to scrape the application dynamically.
 This mechanism automatically enables scraping of metrics whenever a new namespace/pod/service is added to the mesh.

-OSM metrics can be viewed with Grafana which is an open source visualization and analytics software.
+OSM metrics can be viewed with Grafana which is an open-source visualization and analytics software.
 It allows you to query, visualize, alert on, and explore your metrics.

 In this tutorial, you will: